LuxCoreRender/BlendLuxCore/doc/project_structure.md

 It's also responsible for scene and session updates during viewport render sessions.

-Note: If we have a context (i.e. context is not None) then we are in viewport render mode.
+Note: If we have a context (i.e. `context is not None`) then we are in viewport render mode.
+If we have no context (`context is None`) then we are in final render or material preview mode.
 This is not explained/commented all the time in the code because it's such a fundamental concept.

 ### nodes